yandex-research/AsyncReasoning/README.md

 If you have questions or encounter difficulties with our code specifically, please open an issue.

+## Answer evaluation

+There are two ways to evaluate the results: using the same model, or a canonical API call as a judge.
+Before using the API-based judge, populate [`./utils/api_config.json`](./utils/api_config.json) (recommended).
+Alternatively, you can use a local model, but fast kernels are not yet supported.

 ## Running MATH500 and MMLU-Pro evals

 **Single GPU MATH-500**